|Population||20,942 (2,000 Census)|

 The diverse communities are finally collaborating on economic and cultural redevelopment, and today—for the first time in 100 years—Biddeford’s economy is growing.
 More than one million square feet of mill space is being developed for mixed use, and Biddeford’s designation as a Main Street Maine community has resulted in substantial public and private investment.
 Vibrant and growing entrepreneurial and artist communities are providing new creative energy.

-The Project also engaged high school students to gather stories from their family members and peers.
-The Project established a presence at traditional community events and captured additional stories through “HeartSpots”, a project where residents used cell phones to call a number and record stories related to specific downtown sites.
+Heart & Soul also engaged high school students to gather stories from their family members and peers.
+Heart & Soul established a presence at traditional community events and captured additional stories through “HeartSpots”, a project where residents phoned a number and to record stories related to specific downtown sites.

 The storytelling culminated with a community screening of the storytelling work in October 2009.
 Approximately 250 people took part in the storytelling phase, from high school students to former mill workers to new downtown business owners.
-Five community values emerged from the many stories:
+Five Heart & Soul Statements emerged from the many stories:

-The Project then hosted a series of workshops focused on identifying actions to address the seven issues.
+The project then hosted a series of workshops focused on identifying actions to address the seven issues.
 Each of these workshops attracted about 30 participants who discussed possible next steps.
 These workshops culminated in a community-wide forum where about 80 participants used keypad polling to vote on the top actions to pursue.
-The local Advisory Council is now in the process of soliciting additional input on the priority actions and working towards a draft Master Plan, which is anticipated in May 2011.
+The local Advisory Council solicited additional input on the priority actions and drafted a Downtown Master Plan.

 Created in 2005, Heart of Biddeford (HoB) is a non-profit organization dedicated to revitalizing Biddeford as a Main Street community.
 HoB builds partnerships among Biddeford’s business community, property owners, residents, government, and service organizations, and helps the City’s downtown area become more of a destination.
 With a diverse board from the local community, Heart of Biddeford is well positioned to help unite the different sectors of Biddeford and build consensus on community development initiatives.